respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 To fulfill our vision of a Web3 infrastructure with predictable performance and responsiveness at scale, we have developed a new multi-chain protocol designed to take advantage of modern cloud infrastructures:

 - (**1**) In Linera, a validator is an elastic Web2-like service that validates and executes blocks of transactions in many chains in parallel.
-Because the number of chains (active and inactive) present in a Linera system is meant to be unlimited, we also call them microchains.<br>
+Because the number of chains (active and inactive) present in a Linera system is meant to be unlimited, we also call them microchains.
 - (**2**) The task of actively extending a microchain with new blocks is separate from validation or execution and is assumed by the owner(s) of each chain.
-Every Linera user is encouraged to create a chain that they own and place their accounts there.<br>
+Every Linera user is encouraged to create a chain that they own and place their accounts there.
 - (**3**) Every validator manages all the microchains.
 (We call this the integrated multi-chain approach.)
 Microchains interact using asynchronous messages and otherwise run independently.
 As a result, validators can scale elastically by dividing their workload between many internal workers (aka shards).
-Asynchronous messages between chains are implemented efficiently using the internal network of each validator.<br>
+Asynchronous messages between chains are implemented efficiently using the internal network of each validator.
 - (**4**) Microchains may differ in the way they accept new blocks.
 When extending their own chains, users submit new blocks directly to validators using a low-latency, mempool-free protocol inspired by reliable broadcast [7, 12].
 Applications that require more complex interactions between users may also rely on ephemeral microchains created on demand.
-In practice, only the public microchains owned by the Linera infrastructure necessitate a full BFT consensus protocol [12].<br>
+In practice, only the public microchains owned by the Linera infrastructure necessitate a full BFT consensus protocol [12].
 - (**5**) As a rule, validators do not interact—except for public chains owned by the infrastructure.
 Synchronization of microchains between validators is delegated to chain owners.
 This means that inactive microchains (those not creating blocks) have no cost for validators other than storage.

 Using elastic validators is a distinctive assumption of Linera.
 We intend for the Linera community to support a variety of cloud providers that new validators can choose from.
 Linera was initially inspired by the academic low-latency payment protocol FastPay developed at Meta [7].
 Linera generalizes FastPay notably by turning user accounts into microchains, adding smart contracts, and supporting arbitrary asynchronous messages between chains.
 A more detailed description of the Linera multi-chain protocol is given in Section 2.
 We analyze the protocol in Section 3.

+#### 1.5.2 Making multi-chain programming mainstream

+Linera integrates many chains in a unique set of validators.
+This greatly facilitates crosschain communication thanks to the internal network of each validator.
+For the first time, a variety of Web3 applications have the opportunity to scale elastically by taking advantage of a cheap and efficient multi-chain architecture.
+To promote the adoption of multi-chain programming, we have made the following design choices:

+- (**1**) The execution model of Linera is designed to be language-agnostic and developerfriendly.
+The initial SDK of Linera will be based on Wasm and will target the Rust programming language.
+- (**2**) Linera applications are composable and multi-chain.
+Once an application is created, it can run on demand on any chain.
+The running instances of the same application coordinate across chains using asynchronous messages and pub/sub channels.
+Applications that are running in the same microchain interact using cross-contract calls and ephemeral session objects.

+Session objects in Linera are inspired by resources in the Move language [9].
+Staticallytyped resources in Move have been proposed to help with composability [25].
+In Linera, resource-like composability is achieved using session handles and runtime checks.
+For instance, to send tokens, a Linera contract will be able to transfer ownership of a temporary session containing the tokens.

+In general, building a large community of developers is a major factor in the adoption of blockchain infrastructures.
+Because the Wasm ecosystem is continuously improving its multi-language tooling [4], it offers the long-term possibility for Linera to serve several developer communities.
+See Section 4 for a more detailed discussion of the programming model of Linera.

+#### 1.5.3 Robust decentralization for elastic validators

+The classical “blockchain trilemma” [10] asserts the difficulty of simultaneously achieving scalability, security, and decentralization.
+While this observation certainly holds for validators of fixed capacity, we believe that insufficient efforts have been made in the definition and implementation of a satisfying notion of decentralization for elastic validators.

+- (**1**) Linera relies on delegated proof of stake (DPoS) for security and supports regularly changing sets of validators.
+Thanks to the chaining of blocks, the past transactions, the cross-chain messages, and the execution state of each microchain are tamper-resistant.
+- (**2**) Microchains are designed to be auditable independently.
+This means that Linera as a whole will be auditable in a distributed way by the community, using only commodity hardware.

+Using large validators for performance and maintaining decentralization using communitydriven auditors has been discussed by the blockchain community in the context of rollups [10].
+As the Linera project makes progress, we will continue to monitor the technical advances in the field of validity (“ZK”) proofs and chain compression.
+Decentralization of Linera is further discussed in Section 5.